 To prepare your students, please make sure they come prepared with the following:

 We are proud to be a part of Columbia Public School District’s Partners In Education Program and is partnered with the Columbia Public Schools Science Department to offer this program.
+This program was made possible by a grant from the National Park Foundation through generous support of partners including Union Pacific Railroad and donors across the country.
 We would also like to thank Bass Pro Shops & Cabela's Outdoor Fund and the City of Columbia Office of Sustainability for sponsoring this event.
 Check out the City of Columbia Climate Action and Adaptation Plan, which aims to lay out a vision and strategy to address risks posed by climate change and contribute to international efforts to draw down greenhouse gas emissions.